 The Committee does not believe that the Corporation's current executive compensation policies and practices encourage its executive officers to take inappropriate or excessive risks as the Corporation's compensation structure provides a mix of short and long term rewards.
 The elements of the compensation historically consisted of a base salary, annual bonus, other benefits and perquisites.
-To discourage behaviours that would reward actions that could produce short term success at the cost of long term results, the Corporation implemented the Deferred Share Unit ("DSU") plan in 2011 as the compensation amount is linked to the fair market value of the Corporation's shares and has a two-year vesting period.
+To discourage behaviours that would reward actions that could produce short term success at the cost of long term results, the Corporation implemented the Deferred Share Unit ("DSU") plan in 2011.
+The DSU awards are linked to the fair market value of the Common Shares and are vested over a two-year period.
 The Committee believes the level of payments related to base salary, annual bonus, DSU awards and other benefits and perquisites is necessary to attract and retain top level senior executives.
 The recommendations of the Committee for the base salary levels, annual bonus and DSU awards are presented to the Board for approval prior to implementation.
-Commencing in 2012, the Committee will, at least annually, undertake a formal review of the risk implications of the Corporation's compensation policies and practices.
+In 2012, the Committee commenced undertaking, at least annually, a formal review of the risk implications of the Corporation's compensation policies and practices.
 The Corporation does not anticipate making any significant changes to the compensation policies and practices in the next financial year.